 Many PCs have Java software installed at the factory.
-The OneWireViewer requires Java (version 5, update 8 or higher).
-To check if you have Java installed or what version you do have, go to the Java website.
-Click on the appropriate links that autodetect and verify the version.
-If your version is out of date, follow the links to download and install the latest version.
+The OneWireViewer requires Java 6 or higher.
+To check if you have Java installed or which version you have, open the command prompt and type “java –version”, as shown in Figure 2

 NOTE: DO NOT INSERT THE DS9490R# USB ADAPTER INTO THE PC YET.
 THIS SHOULD NOT BE DONE UNTIL STEP 4, AND WILL USUALLY CAUSE INSTALLATION PROBLEMS IF DONE BEFORE STEP 4.

 Download the bundled OneWireViewer and 1-Wire drivers here .
 These pages have pulldown menus to help select the correct file for the operating system that you are running.
 Microsoft operating systems come in 32-bit and 64-bit versions.
 If you are not certain which version you have, go to the start menu and type “control panel”.
 Select System and Security and then select System to display your operating system version, as shown in Figure 3

 Figure 3.
 Checking the operating system version.